Climate Diplomacy Program

 Showcase Project

-The China-Middle East Energy and Climate Relations sub-program at the Carboun Institute examines the evolving relationship between China and the MENA region in the context of energy transition and climate action.
+The China-Middle East Energy and Climate cooperation project at the Carboun Institute examines the evolving relationship between China and the MENA region in the context of energy transition and climate action.
 As China continues to be a major investor in regional infrastructure and energy projects while simultaneously leading in renewable energy technology, this program analyzes opportunities for enhanced cooperation in sustainable development.

-Our research focuses on several key areas: China's Belt and Road Initiative investments in regional energy infrastructure, technology transfer opportunities in renewable energy and energy efficiency, bilateral and multilateral climate cooperation mechanisms, and trade relationships in green technology and sustainable products, knowledge exchange in climate adaptation and resilience, regional implications of China's domestic energy transition, and critical mineral resources and investments.
+Our research focuses on several key areas: China's Belt and Road Initiative investments in regional energy infrastructure and green industries, technology transfer opportunities in renewable energy and energy efficiency, bilateral and multilateral climate cooperation mechanisms, and trade relationships in green technology and sustainable products, knowledge exchange in climate adaptation and resilience, regional implications of China's domestic energy transition, and critical mineral resources and investments.